Sarah Baartman: Later life

-A man called Henry Taylor took Baartman to France around September 1814.
+She travelled to England of her own free will but, appears to have changed when she travelled to France.
+A man called Henry Taylor took Baartman there around September 1814.
 Taylor then sold her to a man sometimes reported as an animal trainer, S. Réaux, but whose name was actually Jean Riaux and belonged to a ballet master who had been deported from the Cape Colony for seditious behaviour.
 Riaux exhibited her under more pressured conditions for 15 months at the Palais Royal in Paris.
-In France she was in effect enslaved.
+In France she may have been in effect enslaved, although her exact position remains unclear.
 In Paris, her exhibition became more clearly entangled with scientific racism.
-French scientists were curious about whether she had the elongated labia which earlier naturalists such as François Levaillant had purportedly observed in Khoisan at the Cape.
+French scientists were curious about whether she had the elongated labia which earlier naturalists such as François Levaillant had purportedly observed other Khoekhoe women to have at the Cape.
 French naturalists, among them Georges Cuvier, head keeper of the menagerie at the Muséum national d'Histoire naturelle and founder of the discipline of comparative anatomy, visited her.
-She was the subject of several scientific paintings at the Jardin du Roi, where she was examined in March 1815: as naturalist Étienne Geoffroy Saint-Hilaire and Frédéric Cuvier, a younger brother of Georges, reported: "she was obliging enough to undress and to allow herself to be painted in the nude".
-This was not really true: Although by his standards she appeared to be naked, she wore a small apron-like garment which concealed her genitalia throughout these sessions, in accordance with her own cultural norms of modesty.
-She steadfastly refused to remove this even when offered money by one of the attending scientists.
+She was the subject of several scientific paintings at the Jardin du Roi, where she was examined in March 1815.

 She was brought out as an exhibit at wealthy people's parties and private salons.
 In Paris, Baartman's promoters did not need to concern themselves with slavery charges.
-Crais and Scully state: "By the time she got to Paris, her existence was really quite miserable and extraordinarily poor.
-Sara was literally treated like an animal.
-There is some evidence to suggest that at one point a collar was placed around her neck."
-At the end of her life she was a prostitute, and penniless.
+Crais and Scully suggest: "By the time she got to Paris, her existence was really quite miserable and extraordinarily poor".
+At some points a collar was placed around her neck (although it is unclear whether that was just a prop for the performance).
+Specifically, she was exhibited with a collar on some occasions.
+At the end of her life she was penniless, which was probably connected to the economic depression in France after Napoleon's defeat, resulting in a dearth of audiences that were able and willing to pay to see her.
+According to present-day accounts in the New York Times and The Independent, she was also working as a prostitute, but the biography by Crais and Scully only notes that as an uncertain possibility (since she was exhibited, besides other places, at the brothel in Cours des Fontaines).